 In yoga practice the elements are not abstract theory; they are experienced in the body.
 This is perhaps the main difference between modern cosmology and the ancient Indian cosmology.
 In modern cosmology the elements of the universe are objects to be observed and analyzed.
 For the yogis the elements were sensed in the body.
 They are even identified with the five senses and their respective sense organs; therefore the elements have a phenomenological quality.
 Earth is related to smell (nose), water to taste (tongue), fire to sight (eyes), air to touch (skin), and ether to hearing (ears).
 The locations of the elements in the body are the perineum (earth), pubis/sacrum (water), navel (fire), heart (air), and throat (space).
 These are the locations of chakras, and it is at the chakras that we have access to the elements.

 This chart shows the five yoga elements and the corresponding Taoist elements in parentheses located at the seven principal chakras.
 This is the subtle body that is a dimension of ourselves that exists simultaneously with the physiological body.

 The element of ether is associated with the throat chakra (visuddha).
 The energy of the throat chakra is connected with sound and communication.
 Communication serves the purpose of making connections, and it is through ether/space that sound waves pass from transmitter to receiver.
-Yoga poses related to the element of ether could therefore be ones that move the neck up or down or from side to side, such as in low cobra, fish, and shoulder stands.
+Yoga poses related to the element of ether/space could therefore be ones that move the neck up or down or from side to side, such as in low cobra, fish, and shoulder stands.

 A pose related to the throat chakra is Simhasana (lion pose).
 This pose exercises the throat and facial muscles.
 It also exercises the vocal chords since it involves opening the mouth, sticking out the tongue, turning the eyes upward, and letting out with a roar (Aaaaaaahhhhhhh).